-Figure 3: Setup used in the environmental stress tests.
+Figure 3: Setup used in the environmental stress and thermo-vacuum tests.

-Figure 4: Setup used in the thermo-vacuum tests.
+Figure 4: Setup used the EMI tests.

 ESS and TV tests were performed while checking the full functionality of the electronics.
 For this reason, a Test Station (UGTS), with a set of six boards simulating the input/output operations of TRD gas circuit, was connected to the UG crate.
+Electromagnetic compatibility test was performed with a simplified Test Box, UGT Box, simulating valves and circulation pumps.

-The complete setup used for the sub-tests, described in detail in the corresponding sections, are sketched in figure 3 and 4.
+The complete setup used for the sub-tests, described in detail in the corresponding section, are sketched in figures 3 and 4.